Resin Art Pour

 Than I dropped them in an ice bath and let them set for about 3-5 minutes.

 Once you pull them out they should have cracked inside.
 This will make it easier to break them.
-You can always try just breaking them with a hammer and not going through the process of heating them up but I find it breaks differently creating very sharp shards that way.
+You can always try just breaking them with a hammer and not go through the process of heating them up but I find it breaks differently creating very sharp shards that way.

 Than to break them use a paper towel and add some in the center.
 Fold over your paper towel and use a hammer to gently break them.
 Keep in mind these will still be very sharp so be careful.
 (NOTE: This project is not kid friendly at all.
 CAUTION: ONCE YOUR ART IS DRY keep away from children it may be really sharp)

-Step 1 – Prepping your area!
+Step 1 – Prepping your area for the resin paint pour!

 To begin you’ll need to make sure the area you’ll be working in is covered in plastic and you’ll need to prop up your canvas/wood.
 To prop it up you’ll need 4 plastic cups.